helsbels-del/Project-1/README.md

 On the History page there is a link to an informative video on YouTube.
 I have tested the form page.
 As this is my first project, this is not set up to actual collect the data however the fields can be filled in and submitted, then when the page is refreshed the information is cleared.
 If you try to submit the form without entering all the required information, a warning message is seen.

+I have update the form so that now when you submit it, you get a message to say the form has been filled out correctly.

 Message if you don't select a location